alexjvr1/Courses/R.Session2_Tidyverse_GENE0001.md

 We simply told separate what column we’re splitting, what the new column names should be, and what we were separating by.
 What does the data look like now?

+The "%>%" is a pipe.
+This makes the preceding variable the input for the following commands.

 ```
 head(lep_cleaned)

 ```

+These data are now in a tidy format.